 Want to make your application stand out?
 Check out our Internship FAQ page.

-Applications for our Summer 2019 cycle are currently open!
-Deadline: April 1, 2019
+Applications for our Fall 2019 cycle are currently open!
+Deadline: August 1, 2019

 The two best parts of working with Brink are their community of lovely, passionate word nerds, and their commitment and respect for the artist.
 The skills I gained at Brink helped me transition into my first professional editorial position in publishing!Jordan Ryder